HL7/davinci-dtr/input/pagecontent/specification.md

 * Finally, the payer **MAY** opt to specify the CQL and codes without using [Libraries](http://hl7.org/fhir/R4/library.html) or ValueSets at all – the CQL can be sent in-line within the various Expression elements, and the codes can be listed directly as answerOption Codings.
 This has similar advantages and disadvantages to the second option, though it has less overhead.
 On the other hand, CQL and codes can't be shared across different items.

 In some cases, an adaptive form may need to retrieve resources from the EHR in order to determine what subsequent questions to ask or to make a prior authorization decision.
 The only way for information to be relayed to the payer is with answers inside a QuestionnaireResponse.
 However, QuestionnaireResponse answers can't actually be full resources, only references.
 Payers needing full resources to be returned should use the `containedReference` extension to indicate that the selected resource(s) for an answer of type reference should be included as contained resources within the QuestionnaireResponse.
 This provides a mechanism for full resources to be included as part of the QuestionnaireResponse.

+The package returned by the [$questionnaire-package](OperationDefinition-questionnaire-package.html) operation **MAY** include Library and/or ValueSet instances that are not referenced by any of the returned questionnaires if at least one of those questionnaires is adaptive.
+In this circumstance these additional resources are being made available, and **SHALL** be retained in the session, on the likelihood that a question in one of those adaptive questionnaires returned by the [`$next-question`](http://hl7.org/fhir/uv/sdc/STU3/OperationDefinition-Questionnaire-next-question.html) operation will need (and reference) these resources.

 <div markdown="1" class="notebox">
   <table style="border: none; margin-bottom: 0px;">